life and works

 of Rameau, was collected by Maret.
 In fact, Rameau's performances

-in school are so deplorable that the fathers ask Jean Rameau
+in school are so lame that the priests begged Jean Rameau

 to take him away.

 had made up his mind that he wanted to become a musician.
 He went

 and stayed three months in Milano.
 Later, he said